-Last updated: October 9, 2017 at 5:06pm by Savanah – MS casino revenue was up about 1.6% last year compared to the previous year.
-This is a great sign since revenue had been going in the wrong direction for many years.
+Last updated: July 26, 2018 at 8:02pm by Savanah – Mississippi is taking a close look at potentially legalizing a state lottery as well as sports betting sometime this year.
+MS casino revenue was down about 2% last year compared to the previous year.
 Early in 2015, State Representative Bobby Moak introduced a bill for the fourth straight year that would legalize online gambling in Mississippi if passed.
 Unfortunately, the bill died once again.
 A similar bill is expected to be introduced this year.
-Some people believe MS will be the fourth next state to pass internet gambling behind PA, CA, and NY.
+Some people believe MS will be the third next state to pass internet gambling behind CA and NY.
 However, the House Gaming Committee chairman mentioned that sports betting and a state lottery has a better chance of getting passed before online gambling.

 The State of Mississippi is fairly strict on their laws when it comes to gambling.
 As long as the gambling activities fall under their regulated guidelines and deemed legal, there are no issues once so ever.
 However, if the gambling activities are not specified directly in their laws, and there are any gray matters, issues could arise as it being an illegal form of gambling.

 To get a better understanding of their laws, let’s take a look at what they have in place.
 In their statute, Section 97-33-1, is states the following in regards to betting, gaming or wagering: